-The Monster returns this year bigger and better than before, with a new and improved route with breath-taking scenery and iconic challenges.
-This year's event comprises of a 5km swim in Loch Ness before 5 days cycling and finishes with an ultra-marathon on the last day.
+The Monster returns this year bigger and better than before, with a new and improved route guaranteeing breath-taking scenery and iconic challenges.
+This year's event comprises of a 5km swim in Loch Ness before 5 days cycling and finishes with a 50km ultra-marathon on the last day.

-Places are limited on this unique event so register now to avoid disappointment.Register Now
+Places are limited on this unique event so register now to avoid disappointment.ENTER FOR 2023

 Included inthe event

-There are 7 meticulously planned routes, with full support teams in attendance at every start, finish, on route and at hotels.
+There are 7 days of meticulously planned routes, with full support teams in attendance at every start, finish, on route and at hotels.
 The event also includes:

 - Hotel stay (6 nights), including bike storage